 2. New Park Manor Hotel & Bath House Spa

 Family-friendly New Park Manor is set in a former 17th-century royal hunting lodge surrounded by English parkland.
-The Stag Restaurant is award-winning, there are 21 bedrooms and there’s lots of do locally (you’re right in the middle of the New Forest here) but it’s the spa that’s got us hooked.
-For parents it offers the best of both worlds.
+The Stag Restaurant is award-winning, there are 21 bedrooms and there are lots to do locally (you’re right in the middle of the New Forest here) but it’s the spa that’s got us hooked.
+For parents, it offers the best of both worlds.
 Your children will love the family swim times but you can indulge in some peace and quiet laying back on a lounger on the adults-only terrace and soaking in the hot tub with a forest view!
-Facilities include thermal rooms, a Hydrotherapy and spa pool, an experience shower and 3 lightly scented treatment rooms.
+Facilities include thermal rooms, a Hydrotherapy and spa pool, an experience shower, and 3 lightly scented treatment rooms.
 Products used include Elemis and Jessica for nails and there’s a Spa Café too.

 3. Careys Manor Hotel

 While the historic building with its funky modern touches is very welcome it’s the award-winning Thai SenSpa that is the real highlight of Careys Manor, which is located in Brockenhurst.
 The facilities list is long and inviting to read let alone experience; you are greeted by a large o-zone pool with a whirlpool tub, sauna, and steam room.
 Head to the hydrotherapy area where you’ll come across an oversized hydrotherapy pool, herbal sauna, crystal steam room, laconium, tepidarium, health showers, and an ice room.
 If you need any further encouragement to relax, the relaxation room offers a range of refreshments.
 There are also mind and movement classes held in the Thai Temple Room.
 The treatments focus on holistic wellness with a Thai twist; from authentic Thai massages to detoxifying rhassoul mud treatments.